-Before Treems and Llandil could say anything to oppose her, she scrambled into the groundcar and prepared to make an escape.
+Before Treems and Llandil could say anything to oppose her, Drinns scrambled into the groundcar and prepared to make an escape.
 There were more shots as she engaged the engine and revved it.

-Llandil instantly realised they needed to get behind the divider wall behind them, and grabbed Treems by the hand and dragged her, though she sobbed, to safety.
+Llandil instantly realised he and Treems needed to get behind the divider wall behind them, and grabbed Treems by the hand and dragged her, though she sobbed, to safety.
 Relative safety, Llandil mused.
-If Drinns’ stupid plan backfired, he’d kill her himself.
+If Drinns’s stupid plan backfired, he’d kill her himself.
 But he also hoped she would succeed.

-He heard Drinns’ shiny, new thing accelerate away.
+He heard Drinns’s shiny, new thing accelerate away.
 Heard an echo of shots that followed her.
 And then he tried valiantly to console Treems as she cowed in fear.
-He couldn’t relieve himself of his own doubts, though, that Drinns’ ‘master’ plan would succeed.
+He couldn’t relieve himself of his own doubts, though, that Drinns’s ‘master’ plan would succeed.

-He told Treems they had to remain quiet while Ryndeel distracted the shooters.
+He hoarsely told Illinny they had to remain quiet while Ryndeel distracted the shooters.
 It was their only hope.
 But she had to control herself long enough for that to happen.
 Would she do that for him?